 LPG, on the other hand, is a mixture of propane and butane.
 These hydrocarbons are byproducts of the natural gas and petroleum refining processes.
 Like LNG, LPG is also stored and transported as a liquid under pressure.
 The most common applications for LPG include cooking, heating, and as an alternative fuel for vehicles.

-Key Differences between LNG and LPG
+Key Differences in Shipping and Storage of LNG vs. LPG

 Now that we have a basic understanding of what LNG and LPG are, let’s explore the differences between these two fuels.